err53/ICS4U0-work/algorithms/docs/README.md

 The bubble sort algorithm has an worst case time complexity of `O(n^2)`, since it has 2 nested for loops that go through the entire array.
 In this example, the algorithm has been slightly optimized, as it only loops through the unsorted part of the array, which does improve performance a bit, but the algorithm still behaves like an `O(n^2)` algo in the worst case.

 The insertion sort algorithm also has a worst case time complexity of `O(n^2)`, since it also has two nested loops that traverse the entire array.
-It is faster than bubble sort, since it only performs j+1 copies instead of 3\*j copies each loop.
-Again, it has been optimized a bit, but still behaves mostly like an `O(n^2)` in the worst case.
+It is faster than bubble sort, since it only performs j+1 copies instead of 3\*j copies each loop, but since time complexity drops the coefficient of the number of operations, it is still classified as an `O(n^2)` algo.

 Selection sort is similar to insertion sort, but instead does more comparisons instead of swaps.
 It only does as many swaps as there are items in the array, but has to perform `n^2` comparisons.
-Thus, it also ends up as an `O(n^2)` algo.
+Thus, dropping the less significant terms and coefficients, it also ends up as an `O(n^2)` algo.

 Javascript's built-in sorting function, [at least running on the v8 engine](https://v8.dev/blog/array-sort), uses Timsort, a hybrid of merge sort and insertion sort.
-It has a worst-case performance of `O(n log n)`, best-case performance of `O(n)`, and average performance of `O(n log n)`.
+It has a worst-case performance of `O(n log n)`, best-case performance of `O(n)`, and average performance of `O(n log n)`, according to [Wikipedia](https://en.wikipedia.org/wiki/Timsort) (which then cites the Python mailing list).

 #### Data